 In other words, the first beta has already been launched so that developers can get to know the new possibilities.
 The second beta will be released in May and will include support for maps and notifications.
 And finally, in mid-June it will be progressively launched on all compatible models through its corresponding firmware update.

-But it's one thing to have it available and another to have applications that take advantage of the new possibilities.
-At the moment there is not an excess of "interesting" applications, a big part of the blame lies in the fact that the developer cannot directly monetize the applications.
-That is to say, Garmin does not allow charging for the download of applications, which does not mean that the application is directly related to a service or a premium subscription (for example, Uber's app).
+But one thing is that it is available and another thing that there are applications that take advantage of the new possibilities.
+At the moment there is not a surplus of "interesting" applications, much of the fault lies in the fact that the developer cannot monetize the applications directly.
+That is, Garmin does not allow charging for downloading applications, which does not mean that the application is directly related to a service or a premium subscription (for example, the Uber app).

 And with that... thanks for reading!